cappuccinocosmico/HourGlass/README.md

   Once you have these HourGlass Tokens, they can be reimbursed in a multitude of ways.
 ##### 1. Direct Exchange
-Its possible to reimburse these HourGlass tokens for 1 dollar a token by meeting in person with anyone mentioned in this list:
+Its possible to reimburse these HourGlass tokens for 1 dollar a token by meeting any of the xr denver infrastructure team.

 ##### 2. Stellar Integration
 There should be a bot set up with [kelp](https://github.com/stellar/kelp), that should keep the price of a HourGlass priced at the equivalent of 1 dollar worth of lumens.
 This makes it possible to redeem HourGlass for any other asset on the stellar network.

 ##### 3. Online Payment Reimbursement (Not Implemented)
 There might be a system set up in the future that would integrate with an online payment service (paypal or amazon or somthing else), to allow automatic reimbursement.